Propane vs Butane vs Isobutane Gas

 Density @ 15ºC: kg/m3 | 2.533 | 2.544 | 1.899 |

-Propane vs butane boiling point and vapour pressure are important characteristics that dictate which climates and applications the gases can be used in successfully.
+Propane boiling point vs butane boiling point and vapour pressure are important characteristics that dictate which climates and applications the gases can be used in successfully.

-Propane boiling point is lower but has higher vapour pressure which makes it suitable for use in cooler climates, such as the USA, Europe, and the South Island of New Zealand.
+Propane boiling point is lower but propane gas vapour pressure is higher in a propane tank, which makes it suitable for use in cooler climates, such as the USA, Europe, and the South Island of New Zealand.

-Propane is also preferred in industrial heating applications as it delivers more thermal energy over time than butane (butane gas).
+Propane (propane gas) is also preferred in industrial heating applications as it delivers more thermal energy per kg than butane (butane gas).

-Butane on the other hand has a higher boiling point and lower vapour pressure making it an effective energy source in warmer climates such as areas around the equator.
+On the other hand, butane boiling point is higher and butane gas vapour pressure is lower, making it an effective energy source in warmer climates such as areas around the equator.

-The LPG industry in New Zealand has a blend of Propane and Butane, so you actually get a propane/butane gas bottle.
+The LPG industry in New Zealand has a blend of propane gas and butane gas, so you actually get a propane butane gas bottle.

-These blends vary from 60% Propane and 40% Butane in the North Island to mostly 100% Propane on the South Island.
+The percentage of propane and butane in LPG varies from 60% propane gas and 40% butane gas on the North Island to mostly 100% propane gas on the South Island.

 Both butane (butane gas) and propane (propane gas) are gases that are heavier than air.

-Although there are real differences between butane, propane, and LPG, all three are technically considered Liquefied Petroleum Gas.
+Although there are real differences between butane gas, propane gas, and isobutane gas, all three are technically considered Liquefied Petroleum Gas.

-There isn’t much different between n butane (butane gas) and isobutane.
+When considering isobutane vs butane, there isn’t much different between n butane (butane gas) and isobutane gas.

-As previously mentioned, isobutane even has the same chemical formula as butane — C4H10 — just with a different arrangement of its atoms.
+As previously mentioned, isobutane gas even has the same chemical formula as the butane gas formula – C4H10 – just with a different arrangement of its atoms.

-There are two noticeable differences between n butane and isobutane:
+There are two noticeable differences between n butane gas and isobutane gas:

-1. The boiling temperature on n butane is about 11°C higher.
+1. The boiling temperature on n butane gas is about 11°C higher.

-Propane vs butane energy content contains another difference.
+Propane vs butane gas energy content contains another difference.

 I’ve seen any number of articles saying that butane (butane gas) has more energy content and is, therefore, more economical to use.